BrianHicks/brianthicks.com/content/post/custom-decoders-in-0.18.md

 ## Rolling Our Own Custom Decoder

-What we need to do, essentially, is create a function that converts one data type to a `Decoder a`.
+What we need to do, essentially, is create a function that converts some input data to a `Decoder a`.
 Let's use date decoding as an example.
 JSON doesn't have a way to express dates, so we have to encode dates in strings.